Adopt or gift a Golden Malay Beam tree

 reachable height

-Forests where you can grow your own Golden Malay Beam, adopting or giving it away.
+Forests where you can grow your own Golden Malay Beam, adopting it or giving it as a gift.